 A different story is unfolding in the Himalayas.
 India has spent the last 50 million years pushing itself into Asia.
 In geological time, the Himalayas — which sit on this boundary — are rather young.
 Furthermore, they're still tectonically active.
 Thus, the range as a whole continues to grow, despite the unavoidable influence of erosion.

-However, to quote author John Green, "the truth resists simplicity."
-Individual mountains within a given range don't always get taller or shorter in unison.
-Sometimes, one portion of a chain will rise while another simultaneously falls.
 It happened in Nepal in 2015 after a devastating 7.8 magnitude earthquake rattled the country.
 During the aftermath, scientists discovered that some of the Himalayas' higher peaks lost as much as 23 inches (60 centimeters) in height during the quake's first five seconds.
 Meanwhile, a couple of the lower mountains actually grew taller.
-For the record, that 2015 earthquake's impact on Mount Everest has yet to be determined.
+For the record, that 2015 earthquake's impact on the world's tallest mountain, Mount Everest, has yet to be determined.
 (Nepal's government is in the process of re-measuring the summit.)

-We should also point out that tectonic collision is not the only way to make a mountain.
+We should also point out that tectonic collision is not the only way to form mountains.
 Upstate New York is home to the Adirondack range.
 Geologists have long been fascinated with this area because, while the Appalachians are shrinking, the Adirondacks are actively growing.
 By some estimates, the Adirondacks are rising at a rate of 0.08 to 0.11 inches (2 to 3 millimeters).
 What's causing this uplift?
 It's thought that a hot spot of molten magma beneath the continental crust may be pressing upward on the region.

 So right now, the Adirondacks are a place where uplift is outpacing erosion.
 But history tells us that someday, the balance between those forces will shift.
 On a planet whose face is constantly transforming, change is the only permanence.